docwarems/score-rent-vue/client/README.md

 ## Setup

 I setup the app template using "npm create vue@latest" as described on the Vue site.
+Create options used:

-I activated Typescript support as we use it professionally too.
-The CLI setuped Typescript 5.4 is newer I am familiar with professionally.
-These things were new to me so far:
+- Typescript: I activated Typescript support as we use it professionally too.

-- "import type" feature mandatory (or at least mandatory due to some tsconfig option created by the Vue template).
+- Router: However, I deleted the routing code for my very first routing example - see below

-I enabled the Playwright support, as this is also used for testing by our frontend team.
+- Playwright: I enabled the Playwright support, as this is also used for testing by our frontend team.
 I plan to use it later.

 ### App organization